 Cheese contains protein, fat, vitamins, minerals and fatty acids.
 Always feed the cheese to your dog in the small amount and observe that his body may handle it.
 If his body manages it and he feels well then provide him this treat occasionally.
 But if you find problems in your dog after eating the cheese then stop feeding it because he is lactose intolerant.

 When dogs eat cheese occasionally in a smaller quantity then it is best for them.
-But when dog eat cheese too much, then this intake can upset their stomach and in the result symptoms of gas, diarrhea and vomiting occurs.
+But when a dog eats cheese too much, then this intake can upset their stomach and in the result symptoms of gas, diarrhea and vomiting occurs.

-Cheese and other diary product contain lactose.
-Some dogs have no problems to eating cheese yet other experience serious problems in digestion.
+Cheese and other dairy product contain lactose.
+Some dogs have no problems with eating cheese yet other experience serious problems in digestion.
 Like humans dogs also suffer from lactose intolerant.
 It is observed that mostly dogs are lactose intolerant.
-When they eat cheese their stomach become upset and they fell ill.
+When they eat cheese their stomach becomes upset and they fell ill.

 Lactose is a type of sugar that is linked with two sugar molecules.
-In order to digest cheese the lactose should first broken apart into two molecules to absorb sugar easily.
+In order to digest cheese the lactose should first be broken apart into two molecules to absorb sugar easily.
 When your dog eats too much cheese then his body cannot manage to process it well so he falls ill.
 If you are a dog owner then, be responsible.
-Dogs are very sensitive they soon become ill with little imbalance of food so if you feel that your dog is not feeling well after eating the cheese and some gas develop in his stomach or you see loose stool then be careful your dog is suffering from lactose intolerance.
+Dogs are very sensitive they soon become ill with a little imbalance of food so if you feel that your dog is not feeling well after eating the cheese and some gas develop in his stomach or you see loose stool then be careful your dog is suffering from lactose intolerance.
 I hope this guide help you a lot to understand and get a complete answer o the question “can dogs eat cheese”.